Nichologeam/CUAP/README.md

 - apfixquests: Forces Moodlesanity's questboard to refresh which checks have been sent.
 Use this if a quest didn't send properly

 # **Custom Translations**
 This mod supports custom translations!
-Inside the latest client mod, there is an included EN.json file that anyone can edit to support any lanuage they want.
+Inside the lang folder of both this repo and the client mod, there is an included EN.json file that anyone can edit to support any lanuage they want.
 Simply made a copy, change the text, and run `aplang` ingame!
 A few things to note:
 - Text inside \<angled brackets\> is to be left alone.
 Changing the text inside the brackets can cause the mod to break or behave oddly.
 - Some text on UIs is hardcoded.
 I plan to expand custom translations in the future, but for now, they will remain in English.
 - Some text will be sent to the Archipelago server, such as when a Deathlink is sent.